Agreements Before Marriage (Pre-Nups) and Post-Nups

 Whilst there is no specific time frame for signing the pre-nuptial agreement, ideally it should be entered into at least 2-3 months before any wedding in order to give time for both parties to reflect on the agreement, seek independent legal advice and to negotiate and agree the terms.
 This way the Courts can be satisfied that neither party had been forced into signing the agreement without having proper consideration of the contents and also having taken the appropriate legal advice before signing the same.

-f you are considering a prenuptial agreement, our Family lawyers can draft a bespoke agreement to suit your specific circumstances.
+If you are considering a prenuptial agreement, our Family lawyers can draft a bespoke agreement to suit your specific circumstances.
 We understand that prenups are a sensitive issue for the parties involved.
 Our approach is to deal with the delicate issues in a sensitive and constructive way.

 If you are considering a prenuptial agreement, our Family lawyers can draft a bespoke agreement to suit your specific circumstances.
-For initial advice or to arrange a meeting in Dorking, Cobham or Godalming, please contact one of our Prenup solicitors.